CanonicalLtd/maas-docs/en/nodes-power-types.md

 the node's underlying system.
 A newly added node is therefore incomplete until its power type has been configured.

-To configure a node's power type begin by selecting the node (on the 'Nodes' page) and entering its 'Power' tab.
-If the power type is undefined the following will be displayed:
+To configure a node's power type, begin by clicking on the node from the 'Machines' page of the web UI followed by its 'Configuration' tab.
+Scroll down for *Power configuration*.
+If the power type is undefined the following will be
+displayed:

 ![power types undefined][img__2.2_power-types-undefined]